OsmosisSoftware/BestDealTracker/src/main/resources/static/js/bower_components/app-storage/README.md

 ##&lt;app-indexeddb-mirror&gt;

-`app-indexeddb-mirror` is a purpose-built element to easily add read-only offline access of application data that is typically only available when the user is connected to the network.
+`app-indexeddb-mirror` is a purpose-built element to easily add read-only offline access of org.osmosis.application data that is typically only available when the user is connected to the network.

-When an app using this element is connected to the network, the element acts as a pass-through for live application data.
+When an app using this element is connected to the network, the element acts as a pass-through for live org.osmosis.application data.
 Data is bound into the `data` property, and consumers of the data can bind to the correlated `persistedData` property.
 As live data changes, `app-indexeddb-mirror` caches a copy of the live data in a local IndexedDB database.
 When the app is no longer connected to the